zowe/sample-react-app/README.md

 Let's stop here and inspect what we just did.
 If you're new to React, you might wonder how this is a valid file, as the bottom `render()` call appears to be mixing XML with scripting.
 React tries to make web development more convenient and organizable by structuring code such that the layout description of the UI is closely tied to the logic that controls it.
 Originally, React accomplished this by a unique type of file "JSX", which allowed you to easily write HTML within Javascript.
-But, Typescript is much preferred to Javascript for maintainable code... (a bit more on this here)[https://github.com/zowe/sample-app/blob/lab/step-1-hello-world/README.md#why-typescript].
+But, Typescript is much preferred to Javascript for maintainable code... [a bit more on this here](https://github.com/zowe/sample-angular-app/blob/lab/step-1-hello-world/README.md#why-typescript).
 So, instead, we've written a TSX file, which is the Typescript equivalent of a JSX file that React uses.

 ### Introducing Zowe Resources